callstack/react-native-builder-bob/docs/pages/esm.md

 - It [restricts access to the library's internals](https://nodejs.org/api/packages.html#main-entry-point-export) by default.
 You can explicitly specify which files are accessible with [subpath exports](https://nodejs.org/api/packages.html#subpath-exports).
 - It allows you to specify different entry points for different environments with [conditional exports](https://nodejs.org/api/packages.html#conditional-exports) (e.g. `node`, `browser`, `module`, `react-native`, `production`, `development` etc.).

+### A note on `import.meta`

+The [`import.meta`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import.meta) object is available in ESM.
+As per the spec, different tools may add different properties to it.

+For example, Node.js adds [`import.meta.resolve`](https://nodejs.org/api/esm.html#importmetaresolvespecifier) and more, Webpack adds [`import.meta.webpackHot`](https://webpack.js.org/api/module-variables/#importmetawebpackhot), [`import.meta.webpackContext`](https://webpack.js.org/api/module-variables/#importmetawebpackcontext) and more, Vite adds [`import.meta.env`](https://vite.dev/guide/env-and-mode) and more, etc. Most tools support the `import.meta.url` property, which is a URL string representing the module's location.

+Additionally, the `import.meta` syntax is currently not supported in [Metro](https://metrobundler.dev/) (React Native) and will result in a syntax error.

+So be careful when using properties from `import.meta`, as relying on properties only available in specific tools may lock your library into supporting only those specific tools.
+Also, since this is an ESM-only feature, you should avoid using it if you compile your library to CommonJS as well.

 ## Dual package setup

 The previously mentioned setup only works with tools that support ES modules.
 If you want to support tools that don't support ESM and use the CommonJS module system, you can configure a dual package setup.